leoncheng57/temp-dw-final/README.md

     $ ./server
 2. Then choose the number of players
 3. Another player joins the game on a separate computer using the command
     ```
     $ ./client <IP address of computer hosting server> 5001
     ```
+    Note: This seems to work only across computers connected on the same network
 4. After being connected, there are self-explanatory instructions

 Some notes: